lgov/MockHTTPinC/README.md

 The library provides:
 - a HTTP server that can be instructed to handle requests in certain ways: returning a prebaked response, abort the connection etc.
 - support for both HTTP/1.0 and HTTP/1.1 including pipelining and chunked encoding
-- macro's to make writing expectations and verifying the results straigthforward
+- macro's to make writing expectations and verifying the results straightforward
 - strong HTTPS support: full SSL/TLS handshake, client certificates and session renegotiation
 - SSL tunnel support